Linear-Time $(1+\varepsilon)$-Approximation Algorithms for Two-Line-Center Problems

 Observe that as $\sigma_\omega$ moves downward, a point is inserted into $S_a$ below all existing points of $S_a$, or the topmost point of $S_b$ is deleted from $S_b$.
 We refer to each such moment as \emph{an event}.
 Each event corresponds to a window-sliding update of either $S_a$ or $S_b$, and we have at most $2n$ events.

-\paragraph*{Data structures and Main loop} As $\sigma_\omega$ moves downward, we maintain the following using the notation defined above: \begin{enumerate}[nosep, topsep = 0.4em, label = {\textbullet}] \item the dynamic data structures for $conv(S_a)$ and $conv(S_b)$ (from Lemma~\ref{lem:dyn_conv}) \item the tangent lines $\ell_1$ and $\ell_2$, with their corresponding points $a_1$, $b_1$, $a_2$, and $b_2$ \item the two antipodal pairs of $S_a$ with respect to the orientations $\theta_1$ and $\theta_2$, respectively \footnote{There may be more than one antipodal pair of $S_a$ with respect to $\theta_1$ (resp., $\theta_2$).
+\paragraph*{Data structures and Main loop} As $\sigma_\omega$ moves downward, we maintain the following using the notation defined above: \begin{itemize} \item the dynamic data structures for $\conv(S_a)$ and $\conv(S_b)$ (from Lemma~\ref{lem:dyn_conv}), \item the tangent lines $\ell_1$ and $\ell_2$, with their corresponding points $a_1$, $b_1$, $a_2$, and $b_2$, \item the two antipodal pairs of $S_a$ with respect to the orientations $\theta_1$ and $\theta_2$, respectively.\footnote{There may be more than one antipodal pair of $S_a$ with respect to $\theta_1$ (resp., $\theta_2$).
 Our algorithm works even if one of them is chosen arbitrarily.
-Thus, for simplicity, we assume throughout this section that there is exactly one antipodal pair with respect to $\theta_1$ (resp., $\theta_2$).} \end{enumerate}
+Thus, for simplicity, we assume throughout this section that there is exactly one antipodal pair with respect to $\theta_1$ (resp., $\theta_2$).} \end{itemize}